top of page

 DONATION PROJECT

-The Global SAK (Sexual Assault Kit) Donation Project is a joint collaboration between DNAforAfrica, a Texas Hospital, a sexual assault nurse examiner (SANE) in the USA, international human rights NGOs, survivor advocates, rape crisis centres and FSL's in Africa as well as a UK-based criminologist researching the impact of DNA evidence on the justice system.
+The Global SAK (Sexual Assault Kit) Donation Project is a joint collaboration between DNAforAfrica, a sexual assault nurse examiner (SANE) in the USA, international human rights NGOs, survivor advocates, rape crisis centres, FSLs in Africa, and a UK-based criminologist.

-This incredible project has gained global recognition in its efforts to help low resource environments in Africa gain access to sterile DNA swabs, drying boxes and tamper-proof evidence bags required for the minimum standard of evidence collection from sexual offence cases, while maintaining the preservation and chain of custody of evidence
+This impactful project has gained global recognition for its efforts to help low-resource environments in Africa access sterile DNA swabs, drying boxes, and tamper-proof evidence bags — all essential to meeting the minimum standards for evidence collection in sexual offence cases while ensuring proper preservation and chain of custody.

 SAK globe.png